react-native-training/react-native-resub-implementation/README.md

 tsc -w
 ```

-4. Write doe in src directory
+4. Write code in src directory

 5. Run project (code will be compiled into build directory - see tsconfig.json)